Ameenah186/AlphaFold/Visualization Overview.md

 3. AlphaFold is a tool that operates independently of templates, making it useful for proteins lacking high-quality templates or detecting areas with little sequence conservation, such as loops or disordered regions.
 This is particularly advantageous for EGFR, which has flexible domains that play a role in its activation.

-4. AlphaFold's model predicts active protein conformations, crucial for drug research on EGFR's activated state, as it produced a conformation resembling an agonist-bound state.
+4. AlphaFold's model predicts active protein conformations crucial for drug research on EGFR's activated state, as it produced a conformation resembling an agonist-bound state.

 **Conclusion**